Glyphosate is everywhere

 In an in vitro study simulating human exposures, 15% of administered glyphosate crossed the human placental barrier and entered the foetal compartment.5 The study showed that the placental barrier in mammals does not protect the unborn foetus from glyphosate exposures.

-As an extension of the breast milk study by Moms Across America and Sustainable Pulse, the American women’s urine was tested.
-The tests found maximum glyphosate levels over 8 times higher than those found in the urine of Europeans1 in previous testing commissioned by Friends of the Earth.
-In the FoE tests, the highest levels of glyphosate and its toxic metabolite AMPA were respectively 1.8 μg/L and 2.6 μg/L and these chemicals were found in the urine of respectively 44% and 36% of European city dwellers.6
+In other testing commissioned by Friends of the Earth Europe the highest levels of glyphosate and its toxic metabolite AMPA were respectively 1.8 μg/L and 2.6 μg/L and these chemicals were found in the urine of respectively 44% and 36% of European city dwellers.6

 Glyphosate levels have been found to be significantly higher in urine of humans who ate non-organic food, compared with those who ate mostly organic food.
 Chronically ill people showed significantly higher glyphosate residues in their urine than healthy people.7